KatrinaE/fixie/README.md

 #### Data Types
 Each FIX message type has a corresponding data type in _src/messages.rs_ (for example, NewOrderSingle, ExecutionReport, Logon, etc.).
+You will need to use this data type to encode or decode each message.

-The field names for each message are defined on that message's struct in _src/message_types_.
-This directory is organized according to the categories in the FIX spec.
+The Rust field names for each message are defined on that message's struct in _src/message_types_.
+This directory's organization mirrors the FIX spec.
 For example, NewOrderSingle is in _src/message_types/single_general_order_handling.rs_ because
 NewOrderSingle is in the Single General Order Handling category in the [FIX spec](https://www.fixtrading.org/online-specification/business-area-trade/).

 #### Parsing Example